SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs: Evaluation

 \subsubsection{Evaluation on ANN and filtering co-designed Index}

-To evaluate the improvement of co-designed index design, we use the 20 millions dataset with 128 embedding dimension.
-We compare with the baseline that conduct Bloom index and passing the mask results to the ANN.
-Figure \ref{fig:bloom-joint} shows the GPU memory utilization and latency under number of probes.
-Take probe=32 as example, without co-design, the scratch memory needed at runtime is 35.6MB(17.4MB for ANN and 18.2MB for bloom index search).
-The ANN and filtering co-designed index optimization reduces the temporary memory needed for bloom index to 0.14MB so memory needed is 18.2MB for the ANN search and filtering.
-Meanwhile, corresponding latency reduces from 1.55ms to 0.72ms.
-On average, the latency of executing ANN and filtering improves from $1.79\times$ to $2.15\times$.
-As we discussed, for the memory-bound case, the memory saving can fund more requests batching and support higher QPS.
+We evaluate co-designed index performance using a 20 million item dataset with 128-dimensional embeddings, comparing against a baseline that runs Bloom index separately and passes mask results to ANN.
+Figure \ref{fig:bloom-joint} shows GPU memory utilization and latency across probe counts.
+At probe=32, the baseline requires 35.6MB scratch memory (17.4MB for ANN, 18.2MB for Bloom index).
+Co-design reduces Bloom index scratch memory to 0.14MB, lowering total memory to 18.2MB while reducing latency from 1.55ms to 0.72ms.
+On average, co-design achieves $1.79\times$–$2.15\times$ latency improvement.
+As discussed, memory savings in the memory-bound scenario enable larger request batching and higher QPS.